 Having An Interior You Can Be Proud Of

 Here's what the pros say about making your interior look as good as the exterior now does.

-Spot testing - There's a lot of options for cleaners.
-Unfortunately, there's a lot of variation in interior materials found across thespectrum of today's car models.
+Spot testing - There are a lot of options for cleaners.
+Unfortunately, there's a lot of variation in interior materials found across the spectrum of today's car models.
 So spot test your cleaning products to make sure you won't leave a permanent visible reminder that you didn't bother to do that.

 Tools not just for painting and teeth cleaning - The two best tools the pros use for reaching hard-to-clean cracks and crevices are a toothbrush and paintbrush.
 Keep them both in your glove compartment for when you go to the car wash.

-For stuck on dirt in floor mats, use a stiff brush in tandem with your vacuum cleaner.
-The brush helps pull out the dirt stuck in the mat fibres.
+For stuck-on dirt on floor mats, use a stiff brush in tandem with your vacuum cleaner.
+The brush helps pull out the dirt stuck in the mat fibers.

 Clean windows on both sides with glass cleaner, paper towels, and then a good buffing with a clean cotton towel.

 Be gentle - cars today are made with less durable materials than before.
 So clean well, but clean gently, and you'll make them last.

 You may be interested in these other posts: